-Villa Oleandra: A Look at George Clooney's million-dollar mansion in Italy
+Villa Oleandra: A Look at George Clooney's Million-Dollar Mansion in Italy

 Their wine estate in Brignoles (2021)

-Reportedly, the Clooneys purchased another real estate Domaine du Canadel in the Provence wine estate in Brignoles, France, for USD 8.3 million in 2021.
+Reportedly, the Clooneys purchased another real estate Domaine du Canadel in the Provence wine estate in Brignoles, France, for USD 8.3 million (R 63 crores approx) in 2021.
 The property is not so far from Château Miraval, an extensive estate owned by his good friend Brad Pitt.

-(Credit for the hero image: Henry Kellner/CC BY-SA 4.0/Wikimedia commons; Featured image: ROBYN BECK / AFP)
+Hero Image: Courtesy Henry Kellner/CC BY-SA 4.0/Wikimedia commons; Featured Image: Courtesy ROBYN BECK/AFP